The Agent can pay for the following items in certain circumstances.

 Where a worker requires a specific type of boot or shoe to accommodate an orthosis, for example, foot drop or shortening of the leg due to injury.
 Orthotic appliances can be supplied to workers whose injuries indicate this.

-If orthotic footwear is to be supplied, the worker should forward documentation supporting the need for an orthotic device, including special footwear, from the treating medical practitioner or therapist (podiatrist).
+If orthotic footwear is to be supplied, the worker should forward documentation supporting the need for an orthotic device, including special footwear, from the treating medical practitioner or therapist (podiatrist Registered podiatrist means a person who is registered under the Health Practitioner Regulation National Law to practise in the podiatry profession (other than as a student).).

-Provision and replacement of orthotic devices and special footwear are approved on the recommendation of the treating medical practitioner.
+Provision and replacement of orthotic devices and special footwear are approved on the recommendation of the treating medical practitioner, specialist, orthotist or podiatrist.

 WorkSafe will consider paying for such items or modifications to existing items, as a direct consequence of the worker’s compensable injury, to offset the effects of the injury.